Baltasarq/compra-melon/README.md

 # compra-melon

-A tool to easily mantain a shopping list
+A tool to easily mantain a shared shopping list.